zeroturnaround/maven-jrebel-plugin/README.md

 JRebel plugin for Maven
 -----------------------

-This plugin is used in order to generate rebel.xml configuration file for JRebel or liverebel.xml configuration for LiveRebel.
+This plugin is used to generate the **rebel.xml** configuration file for JRebel or the **liverebel.xml** configuration for LiveRebel.

+For more information, please refer to the documentation at: **http://manuals.zeroturnaround.com/jrebel/standalone/config.html#maven**

 Usage
 -----

-Add the following snippet to pom.xml of your maven project to generate rebel.xml configuration
+Add the following snippet to the **pom.xml** of your Maven project to generate the **rebel.xml** configuration:

 ```xml
 <plugin>